For the most up-to-date information about the Coronavirus — COVID-19, please visit the following links below:

 What about commercial rent?

-- Prime Minister Trudeau announced commercial rent relief for small and medium businesses that would cover up to 75% of rent payments for April, May & June.
+- Prime Minister Trudeau announced commercial rent relief for small and medium businesses that would cover up to 75% of rent payments.
 Businesses that are paying less than $50k/month in rent will qualify.

-- Reached agreements with all provinces and territories to lower rent by 75% for small businesses that have been affected by COVID-19 for April, May, & June.
+- Reached agreements with all provinces and territories to lower rent by 75% for small businesses that have been affected by COVID-19.
 The government will cover 50% of that reduction, with the property owner covering the rest – also applies to non-profits and charities.

-- Reopening economy will happen gradually to ensure any gains are not lost.
+- The reopening of the economy will happen gradually to ensure any gains are not lost.
 It has to happen one step at a time and we must follow public health guidelines.